lincolnyouree/Yellow-Slotmachine/README.md

 ## User Persona #2:

-Ringo often gets lost and finds himself playing slot machines for no apparent reason.
-He really enjoys singing.
+Ringo is a drummer and aspiring singer.
+He needs the money.

 ## Minimum Viable Product:
 * As a user, I should be able to click on a button to simulate a spin.